arthurgassner/swissenergy-frontend/docs/modelling.md

 2. Train some model on the train set
 3. Test that trained model on the test set

-If we did that, we would end up with an great-performing model.
+If we did that, we would end up with an great-performing model _on the test set_.
 We would happily go onto making it available to our users, but then that model would underperform.

 Why?